j3k0/quicktinc/README.md

 Here's a script to quickly setup a VPN using tinc.
 This makes use of docker, image `jenserat/tinc`.
 You basically only have to install Docker to get started.

+## Getting Started

+You can find a [tutorial to setup a mini VPN with quicktinc here](https://fovea.cc/blog/index.php/docker-on-tinc-in-docker/).

+## Usage

 ```
 Usage:
 ./quicktinc [OPTIONS]